Tuesday, August 11, 2009

 The beginning of a chronology of the life of Serelda/Rildia Turpin follows:

 • March 4, 1851-1853: born in Tennessee, the daughter of James (Jim) Turpin and Jerusa/Jerusha (J'rusy)--a Cherokee.
-(Her tombstone shows a birthyear of 1851, but the 1860 Roane County census shows Serelda as 7 years old.)
+(Her gravestone shows the birth year of 1851, but the 1860 Roane County census shows Serelda as 7 years old.)

-• February 1, 1854: When Serelda was 3 years of age or younger, her father, James Turpin, transfered to her mother, Jerusha, the title of the land previously purchased on July 7, 1845.
+• February 1, 1854: When Serelda was 3 years of age or younger, her father, James Turpin, transferred to her mother, Jerusha, the title of the land previously purchased on July 7, 1845.
 (Source: Sarah Turpin citing Anderson County, Tennessee Deed Book Q-1, Pg.
 593-594)

 • Bef.
 August 5, 1854: When Serelda was 3 years of age or younger, her father, James Turpin, acquired/built a new house in Anderson County.
 (Implied by Sarah Turpin citing Anderson County, Tennessee Deed Book Q-1, Pg.
 588-589)